 Disease investigations are impacted by the surge in cases in the region.
 The COVID-19 Delta variant has been detected in this county.
-SCPHD is monitoring cases in the local schools.
+SCPHD is monitoring 1 active outbreak in local long-term care facility and cases in the local schools.